mkhnuser/md_notes/Ops/RabbitMQ.md

 ### Work Queue (Task Queue, Competing Consumer Pattern)

 A message is delivered to precisely one worker.
-Round Robin algorithm is used to distribute messages among workers.
+Round Robin algorithm is used to distribute messages among workers by default.

 ### Publish / Subscribe

-A message is delivered to multiple consumers using exchanges, queues and binding process.
+A message is delivered to multiple consumers using exchanges, queues and the binding process.

 ## Exchanges

-Exchanges receive messages from publishers and route them to queues.
+Exchanges receive messages from publishers and route them to queues based on routing keys.
 The process of associating an exchange and a queue is called binding.
-So, producers pass messages to some exchange and this exchanges further routes this message to queues based on binding.
+So, producers pass messages to some exchange and this exchanges further routes this message to queues based on key binding.

-You use routing key for routing.
+### Default Exchange

+The whole concept of the default exchange is to accept and a message and a routing key.
+It then routes this message to a queue which has a name which is equal to the routing key.
+This exchange is especially useful for testing.

 ### Fanout Exchange Type